A CREATIVE COMMUNITY OF MUSICIANS: JOIN US AT SFUAD, FOR EXPLORATION, COLLABORATION, AND EXCELLENCE.

 Then, take your music a step further: learn audio art and production to make yourself a real force in the marketplace.
 Our faculty of practicing artists helps prepare you for a career as a performer, composer and songwriter, producer, recording engineer and audio production designer, musical entrepreneur and business person, teacher, community organizer, arts advocate, or whatever combination of passions defines “music professional” for you.

 #2.
 There are discussions with The Film School to create more interconnection with us to develop film scoring projects and additional courses for students who are interested in Sound Design.
 Several students, CMP faculty and regional music professionals contributed to the soundtrack on one of the “Shoot The Stars” projects entitled, OASIS MOTEL.
 This collaboration produced a stunning collection of wonderful Country songs that will enchant all that view this film and hear this music.

-#5.
+#3.
 We are placing the final touches on a specific curriculum track for students who wish to concentrate in Music Technology.
-While all of our students are currently exposed to the culture of recorded music, this program will allow for a more concentrated focus and as previously stated, will include a strong integration with such external media as film and theatre.
+While all of our students are currently exposed to the culture of recorded music (as a basic requirement), this program will allow for a more concentrated focus and as previously stated, will include a strong integration with such external media as film and theatre.
 Stay tuned for the formal announcement concerning this program.

-Join us for Fall 2015 to be some of the first students to explore these new, exciting initiatives!
+Join us in 2016 to be some of the next students to explore these new, exciting initiatives!